Missy BK

-Constance Bih Kimal (born 31 May 1986, better known by her stage name Missy BK) is a Cameroonian / Canadian singer, speaker, career & business consultant.
+Constance Bih Kimal (born 31 May 1986, better known by her stage name Missy BK) is a Cameroonian and Canadian singer, speaker, career & business consultant.
 She is best known for her humanitarian work and her first major song my baby which won 5 major international awards in USA, Canada and UK.
 Missy BK is credited among the Best female Afro pop voices from Cameroon.

 She even landed a nomination at the prestigious African Award Afrima in Nigeria for the best female Artist in Central Africa in 2016.
 Missy is also the first female artist from Cameroon to have signed the Golden book of Montreal, Canada in 2017.
 Her humanitarian and artistic work was also published in the house of Honor in Montreal Québec Canada in 2017.

 In 2017, Missy made the list of top 100 black women to watch in Canada.

 In 2016, Missy released her first solo album titled Confessions.
 In 2017, she received a certificate of recognition from the US House of Representatives in New Jersey in recognition of the positive changes made to and impact she has created in her community.